Accounting and Tax

 As an OnlyFans creator, you’ll need to file several tax forms to report your income and expenses properly.
 Here are the most important ones:

 Since taxes aren’t withheld from your OnlyFans income, you must pay quarterly estimated taxes to avoid underpayment penalties.
-Form 1040-ES helps estimate your estimated quarterly tax payments for the year.
+Form 1040-ES is used by self-employed individuals to estimate and submit quarterly tax payments for the year.

 Understanding Self-Employment Tax Rates